 A case-control study of Barrett esophagus and potential biomarkers

 A cohort study evaluating the environmental and genetic risk factors for esophageal squamous cell carcinoma in Iran

 A case-control study evaluating environmental and genetic risk factors for esophageal squamous cell carcinoma in Golestan Province, Iran

-Studies initiated in 1995 to look for major susceptibility genes for upper gastrointestinal cancers and to identify the genetic changes associated with their development
+Studies initiated to look for major susceptibility genes for upper gastrointestinal cancers and to identify the genetic changes associated with their development

 Randomized controlled trials were launched in 1985 to test the effects of multiple vitamin and mineral interventions on total mortality and total and cause-specific cancer mortality in a rural Chinese population

 An international consortium with epidemiologic studies of Barrett's Esophagus and esophageal adenocarcinoma.
 Analyses so far have included alcohol consumption, anthropometry, cigarette smoking, excess risk models, gastroesophageal reflux disease, non-steroidal anti-inflammatory drugs, reproductive factors, and genome-wide studies to identify susceptibility loci associated with Barrett’s esophagus and/or adenocarcinomas of the esophagus.

 An international consortium created to discuss Barrett's esophagus and its potential emergence in countries in the Eastern world